Tanaht/VNVProject/README.md

 - OutOfMemoryError (even if it seems to be fixed, it appears less frequently)
 - Endless Loop (Unable to know why it is looping)

+### Sucessfull run of DynamicAnalyser:

-For now only commons-cli input project seems to works correctly with trace execution.
+- For now only commons-cli input project seems to works correctly with trace execution.
+- For Commons-collection it runs very correctly with a depth of 3 in execution trace: ```~/project/commons-collections $ java -Dinstrumentation.execution_trace=true -jar dynamicanalyser-1.0-SNAPSHOT-jar-with-dependencies.jar ./```
+- For commons-lang it runs without major problems with the same settings of commons-collection.